Koredotcom/docs/docs/xo/deploy/bot-management.md

   <tr>
    <td>Bot Variables
    </td>
-   <td>All the global and content variables present in the assistant along with their values.
+   <td>All the global and content variables present in the assistant, along with their values.
    </td>
   </tr>
   <tr>